What is PNG (Portable Network Graphics)?

 The fourth letter indicates whether the section is safe to copy if it is not recognized.

-If it is lowercase, it is safe to copy the partition regardless of the number of changes the file has gone through, while the upper case can only be copied if there are no critical sections that have undergone changes.
+If it is lowercase, it is safe to copy the partition regardless of the number of changes the file has gone through, while the upper case can only be copied if there are no critical sections that have changed.

 Understanding the Metadata Sections

 Other attributes that can be saved in a PNG image are gamma values, background color, and text information.
-It also uses color correction used by color management systems such as sRGB, and some of Adobe‘s programs such as Photoshop also have this system.
+It also uses color corrections used by color management systems such as sRGB, and some Adobe programs, such as Photoshop, also have this system.

 bKGD

-It contains the default background color, which is used when there is not the best color that can be displayed, as in the image viewer, but not in a web browser.
+It contains the default background color, which is used when the best color cannot be displayed, such as in the image viewer but not in a web browser.

 cHRM